-At the time of construction of a new dwelling on proposed Lot 161, a water supply must be provided via:
+At the time of construction of a dwelling on proposed Lot 1, a water supply must be provided via:

-- (a) a bore or bores are provided in accordance with the Design Guidelines set out in the Planning Scheme Policy 4 FNQROC Regional Development Manual; or - (b) on-site water storage tank/s: - (i) with a minimum capacity of 90,000L; and - (ii) which are installed and connected prior to the occupation of the dwelling.
+- (a) a bore or bores are provided in accordance with the Design Guidelines set out in the Planning Scheme Policy 4 - FNQROC Regional Development Manual; or - (b) on-site water storage tank/s: - (i) with a minimum capacity of 90,000L; and - (ii) which are installed and connected prior to the occupation of the dwelling; or - (c) Water access rights to a perennial watercourse.

-4.4 On-Site Wastewater Management
+4.4 Wastewater Disposal

-At the time of construction of a new dwelling on proposed Lot 161, any associated on-site effluent disposal system must be constructed in compliance with the latest version On-Site Domestic Wastewater Management Standard (ASNZ1547) to the satisfaction of the Council's delegated officer.
+At the time of construction of a future dwelling or outbuilding on proposed Lot 1, any associated on-site effluent disposal system must be constructed in compliance with the latest version On-Site Domestic Wastewater Management Standard (ASNZ1547) to the satisfaction of the Council's delegated officer.